A rad recipe for croissant French toast on the menu today!

 It is along the lines of a croissant French toast bake, but can easily be prepared in the more traditional way.
 You are in the driver’s seat when it comes to which way to go.

-And – we infused it with raspberry flavor and stuffed it with fresh raspberries.
+And – you can infuse it with raspberry flavor and stuff it with fresh raspberries.

 We achieved the former with the help of an unbelievably fragrant raspberry ale (we couldn’t help ourselves, as soon as we tasted the ale we knew it’d be perfect).
 The latter we did in celebration of peak raspberry season which happens to be right about now.

 What You Need to Make Croissant French Toast

 You will be pleased to learn that the following ingredients are all it takes to prepare this easy dish.

 - raspberry ale (see below for more details) or milk as a substitute

 - brown sugar

 - vanilla extract (if using milk in lieu of raspberry ale)

 - maple syrup and fresh mint for garnish